 Economic growth, as measured by Gross Domestic Product (GDP), will drop to an anemic 1.4% rate in 2013, predicts the Congressional Budget Office (CBO).
 This is worse than 2012's lackluster 1.9% growth rate.
 By 2014, economic growth will return to a healthy 3.4% rate, IF Washington resolves it political standoff.
 It will accelerate to a robust 3.6% growth rate by 2018, settling back into a moderate 2.2% rate by 2023.
 (Source: CBO, The Budget and Economic Outlook: FY 2013-2023, Summary Table 2)

-The CBO forecasts that the unemployment rate will drop from 7.8% in 2012 to 5.3% by 2023.
+The CBO forecasts that the unemployment rate will drop to 5.3% by 2023.
 This again assumes that sequestration occurs, which boosts the jobless rate to 8% by the end of 2013.
 However, resultant deficit reduction will spur renewed economic vigor, driving the rate down to 7.6% in 2014, and 5.5% by the end of 2018.
 (Source: CBO, The Budget and Economic Outlook: FY 2013-2023, Summary Table 2)

 However, the Fed is slightly more optimistic in the short run.
 It forecasts unemployment dropping slightly in 2013, somewhere between 7.1% and 7.3%.
 The rate will further drop in 2014 to somewhere between 6.4% and 6.8%.
 In 2015, the rate will drop even further, within a range of 5.9% and 6.2%.
 (Source: FOMC Committee, Economic Projections of Federal Reserve Board Members and Bank Presidents, September 18, 2013)